 - Spinach: You need one 6-oz. bag of fresh baby spinach, which wilts down to a lot less than you’d imagine!
 This has to be one of my favorite recipes for slipping in lots of greens, and it’s a great way to entice kiddos!

 - Artichokes: Look for a jar or can of quartered artichoke hearts in water or brine (NOT marinated).
 Or, if you purchase the hearts in halves, just give them a rough chop so they’re not too large.

-- Spices: A mix of chili powder, cumin, and ground coriander add quintessential spice to these vegetarian enchiladas.
-If you’re not familiar with coriander, it has a bright, almost citrus-like flavor that complements the filling deliciously.
+- Spices: A mix of chili powder and cumin add quintessential spice to these vegetarian enchiladas.

 - Sauce: Making homemade enchilada sauce is super simple, however you certainly purchase a can or jar for convenience.
 My go-to brands are Hatch and Siete, which you can find at most well-stocked grocery stores.

 - Tortillas: No persnickety rolling.
 Simply cut into them wide strips, and stir them in!
 I suggest corn versus flour tortillas for the best texture and flavor here.

 - Greek Yogurt: My sneaky swap to create a creamy sauce that doesn’t require a roux.
 You can also use sour cream here, which has a very similar flavor and consistency.